 Wednesday 18 July - Sunday 12 August 2018

 Privately, we have an ‘internal civilisation’ - ways we believe the world works, fits together and what refinement looks like.
 Publicly, it’s as if there’s a script and we’ve all agreed to act from it together.
 Even to rebel against it has a script-like feel.
-It has become increasingly difficult to identify non essential behaviour proposed as essential by our subculture.
+It has become increasingly difficult to identify non-essential behaviour proposed or determined as essential by our subculture.

-In this collection of works, I’ve magnified or objectified objects in the way that the media or an advertising poster would.
-These are some of the pressures of my ‘internal civilsation’.
-These are things that make me wonder: how do you dismantle an internal civilisation without being irresponsible or undoing yourself?”
-Lana de Jager, June 2018
+In this collection of works, Lana de Jager has magnified or objectified objects in the way of the media or advertising poster.
+These are some of the pressures of her ‘internal civilisation’.
+These are things that make De Jager wonder: how do you dismantle an internal civilisation without being irresponsible or undoing yourself?